Skip to main content

 },

-• modelToDependencies extracts the relevant dependencies from the Model.
+• modelToDependencies extracts the dependencies from the Model.

-• dependenciesToStream creates a stream based on those dependencies.
+• dependenciesToStream creates a Stream of Messages from those dependencies.

 Foldkit structurally compares the dependencies between model updates.
 The stream is only restarted when the dependencies actually change, not on every model update.